-If you miss the April deadline, you'll face a substantial penalty.
+If you miss the April deadline (or any subsequent year-end deadline), you'll face a substantial penalty.
 You'll owe a 50 percent tax on the amount you should have taken out of your affected accounts.
 Plus, you'll still have to pull that money out and pay the regular tax you owe and late charges for not doing so by April 1.
 Again, no kidding.

 And remember, if you didn't take your RMD by last Dec.
 31, in addition to the postponed withdrawal you must make in the next few days, you'll also have to take your 2017 RMD by the end of this year.

 This April RMD is for last year and the next one is for this year.
 Miss the second RMD and you'll face the same 50 percent penalty on that money.

 Beyond the basics of RMDs, many older taxpayers have lots of questions.
 Here are five commonly asked required withdrawal queries.

 1. What types of retirement plans require minimum distributions?